mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Nowhere is safe now."

 "There is such a place," I reassured hae, "It's hidden, in the darkness.
-The Holragi wouldn't know to go there."
+The Holragi wouldn't know to go to Ulukoma."

 "The underworld..." thi looked through me as hae thoughts drifted off.
 "I'm not going back."

 _Underworld?_

 "I don't know of any underworld.
-Only of Ulukoma.
 There is a doctor there that can help you."

+Hae eyes turned back to reality.
 "A doctor has no business with the dead."

 "But you aren't dead."